agapebondservant/mlflow-demo/README.md

 watch kubectl get all -n mlflow
 ```

-Access MLFlow via the endpoint indicated in `resources/mlflow-deployment.yaml` (either via FQDN indicated by Contour's HttpProxy, or by the endpoint indicated by the Service if not using HttpProxy)
+Finally, access MLFlow in your browser via the endpoint indicated in `resources/mlflow-deployment.yaml` (either via FQDN indicated by Contour's HttpProxy, or by the endpoint indicated by the Service if not using HttpProxy)